oracle-livelabs/adb/json/mongodb-api/json-mongo/json-mongo-ocw23.md

     ```
     ![Query result for after 2020](images/mongo-2020.png " ")

-6. Your filter criteria can obviously become more complex, and you can leverage other functionality of MongoDB or mongosh, like projections, or counting the documents of a filtered search
+6. Your filter criteria can obviously become more complex, and you can leverage other functionality of MongoDB or mongosh, like projections, or counting the documents of a filtered search:

     ```
     hol23c> <copy>db.movies.find({"$and": [{"year": {"$gt": 2019}}, {"views": {"$lt": 500} }]},{"year":1, "title":1, "views":1, "budget":1, "awards":1, "_id":0})</copy>